avkhimen/Electric_Vehicle_Charging_Simulation/README.md

 python simulation.py --n --id_run --pen --scale

---n:       number of iterations , default 10 (int)
+-n:      number of iterations , default 10 (int)
--- id_run: the same of the file to save results, default 'test' (str)
+-id_run: the same of the file to save results, default 'test' (str)
---pen:     the market penetration of EVs, in number of EVs, default 0.1 (float)
+-pen:    the market penetration of EVs, in number of EVs, default 0.1 (float)
---scale:   the scaling factor for the model, default 1000 (int)
+-scale:  the scaling factor for the model, default 1000 (int)